 My mom’s journey through breast cancer and what it has taught me

-When I was 3 years old, my mother was diagnosed with breast cancer.
+When I was three years old, my mother was diagnosed with breast cancer.
 Not just any breast cancer but metastatic triple-negative breast cancer.
-The initial prognosis was frightening: 2 to 4 years.
+The initial prognosis was frightening: two to four years.
 I can only imagine what my parents went through after the diagnosis.
 Three (very) young children to deal with and then a life-altering diagnosis.
 Things must have looked bleak.
 But the qualities that my mother has had her entire life took center stage.
 With hope and perseverance my mother accepted the challenge that breast cancer had put in front of her and pushed forward.

 Now as I sit here about to head into my senior year of high school my mom continues to be a loving mother to my brothers and me.
 I am lucky enough to have gone through my entire childhood with my mom helping me every step of the way.
 While it may seem like blind luck that my mom continues to beat back this insidious disease, this is the farthest thing from the truth.
 No, instead it is the tireless work of her doctors and the treatments.
 It is the support system that she has supporting her when she needs it.
 But from my first-hand perspective, most of all it is her never-failing hope and perseverance.